jasonbayton/11ty/_src/qr-generator.md

 <div class="callout">

 **Hi 👋.
 The generator is fully functional.
-Please assist me with validation by testing your devices and sending me a message to confirm it works - jason@bayton.org.**
+Please assist me with validation by testing your devices and sending me a message to confirm it works - Email jason@bayton.org or comment on [LinkedIn](https://www.linkedin.com/posts/jasonbayton_home-jason-bayton-activity-7183765770508619776-0Rau?utm_source=share&utm_medium=member_desktop).**

 </div>